An efficient randomized homotopy method to approximate eigenpairs of tensors

 \subsection{Organization}

 The organization of the paper is as follows.
 We first establish in Section~\ref{se:geo-framework} the geometric framework for the eigenpair problem.
-Our concepts and notations are close to the ones from \cite[sec.~16]{condition} and some of our results in \cite{distr} will be transferred to the h-eigenpair scenario.
-In Section \ref{se:condition} we derive the condition of solving for h-eigenpairs using the geometric framework for condition numbers given in \cite[sec.~14]{condition}.
-This will justify \cref{mu_def}.
-In Section \ref{se:newton} we describe the homotopy method that uses the condition number to approximate h-eigenpairs and construct from it a randomized algorithm, that proves \cref{main_thm}.
-In the remaining sections and in the appendix we give further proofs.
+Our concepts and notations are close to \cite[Section~16]{condition} and some of our results in \cite{distr} will be transferred to the h-eigenpair scenario.
+In Section \ref{sec:two_condition_numbers} we derive the two condition numbers of solving for h-eigenpairs using the geometric framework for condition numbers given in \cite[Section 14]{condition}.
+In Section \ref{sec:main_thm} we describe the homotopy method that uses the condition number to approximate h-eigenpairs and construct from it a randomized algorithm, that proves \cref{main_thm}.
+In the remaining sections we give proofs.